StormieVN/MonsterHunterPortable3rdHDRemake/README.md

 	- Fixed the odd light glow that can be seen in *Guild Hall's lanterns/Personal home oven's light*.
 New version should be smoother and lighter in file-size.
 	- Fixed weird shadow in *Personal home*, turning it from white into a smooth dark gradient, which also eliminates the blocky pixelated shadow in vanilla.
 	- Fixed some of the hashes so that the game would properly load in the upscaled textures (some monsters didn't get their upscaled texture applied).
 However, due to the nature of hashes and updates, some textures might still be ignored and require further checking.
+	- Reverted the text background back to vanilla since the upscaled one didn't have alpha channel / not transparent.
 	- Optimized both the resolution and size of original files.

 3. Optional files: